antmicro/jetson-orin-baseboard/doc/source/board_overview.md

 | 9                                                                                                                                      | GND                                                                                   |
 | 10                                                                                                                                     | NC                                                                                    |

-### 2. Prepare the FT4232 dongle
+#### 2. Prepare the FT4232 dongle

   *  Set the [Debug Toolkit](https://github.com/antmicro/ftdi-toolkit) Channel A to 3.3V logic with a jumper.
   *  Enable JTAG VCC with a jumper.
   *  Select `SPI/SWD` interface mode for channel A with a jumper.
-  *  Connect a 10 Pin Tag-Connect cable with the Deubg Toolkit assuming the connection mapping specified in the table above.
+  *  Connect the 10 Pin Tag-Connect cable to the Debug Toolkit assuming the connection mapping specified in the table above (for Antmicro Debug Toolkit - connect to J2 connector).

 :::{figure-md}
 ![](img/debug_toolkit_jumper_configuration.png)